Country of origin: Scotland

 Born in the small seaside village of Dunbar, Scotland, Muir immigrated to Wisconsin with his family in 1849 at age 11.
 There, he helped clear the wilderness to build a farm.
 He started college but left without a degree to tinker with machinery and inventions.
 While working in an Indianapolis factory to improve manufacturing tools, an accident temporarily blinded him in one eye.
 Worried that he would never see nature’s beauty again, he resolved to give up the inventions of man and instead focus on “the inventions of God.”

 Muir’s fame grew over many years of exploring and writing about the wilderness.
-After he and Century magazine editor Robert Underwood Johnson launched a successful campaign to establish Yosemite National Park in 1890, he remained troubled by ongoing destruction of the meadows and forests of his beloved Sierra Nevada.
+After he and Century magazine editor Robert Underwood Johnson launched a successful campaign to establish Yosemite National Park in 1890, he remained troubled by the ongoing destruction of the meadows and forests of his beloved Sierra Nevada.
 So, together with a group of like-minded people, he co-founded the Sierra Club in 1892 to explore, enjoy and protect the Sierra Nevada and other mountains in the U.S.

 The Sierra Club has grown into the nation’s largest and most influential grassroots environmental organization with more than 20,000 volunteer leaders and 2.5 million members and supporters.
 Its priorities now include protecting clean air, soil and water as well as wilderness.
 Today, the Sierra Club’s highest priority is to reverse climate change and create a clean, renewable energy future.
+In California, “John Muir Day” is celebrated on Muir’s birthday, April 21.